meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2020-12-16-usda-gis-post.md

 The USA-TECQ tool provides a user-friendly way to strengthen communication.
 Users can tailor and target audiences regionally or based on their proximity to a river or a railroad.
 With this tool, users can increase publicity and gain more media mentions.

 <div class="testimonial-blockquote">
   <p>Anytime you need to reach your audience on a local level, the tool is a great way to do so.
-It’s fast, accurate, and easy to use..”
+It’s fast, accurate, and easy to use.”
     <br/><br/>
   - Gabbie Perret
   </p>